-There is a new drug that is creating a storm of controversy in South Florida.
+There is a new drug that is creating a storm of controversy in Miami-Dade County.
 The chemical substance is called alpha-Pyrrolidinovalerophenone, also known as alpha-PVP.
 But the street name, “flakka,” is considerably more well known.

 In Broward County alone in 2015, there have been several flakka related deaths and newsworthy incidents.
 The Broward Sheriff's Office estimates that nearly 275 flakka cases have been filed since January 2015.